 Our real estate team has experience in delivering high quality work in all matters relating to conveyancing.
 The team has particular expertise in the sale, purchase or refinance of freehold and leasehold property, including complex transactions, for high net worth UK and overseas clients, owner occupiers, investors, clients with investment portfolios, as well as secured lending for UK and overseas lenders.

-We have 10 members of the team who may work on your matter:
+Any of the team below may work on your matter:

 Regardless of who works on your matter, they will be supervised by Nessa Barry, Senior Associate.